huynguy-db/arcion-docs/content/docs/target-setup/Postgresql.md

     Otherwise, you can put your credentials like usernames and passwords in plain form like the sample below:

     ```YAML
     type: POSTGRESQL

     host: localhost #Replace localhost with your PostgreSQL host
     port: 5432  #Replace the 57565 with the port of your host

     database: 'tpch' #Replace tpch with your database name
     username: 'replicant' #Replace replicant with the username of your user that connects to your PostgreSQL server
     password: 'Replicant#123' #Replace Replicant#123 with your user's password

     max-connections: 30 #Specify the maximum number of connections Replicant can open in PostgreSQL
     socket-timeout-s: 60 #The timeout value for socket read operations.
 The timeout is in seconds and a value of zero means that it is disabled.
     max-retries: 10 #Number of times any operation on the system will be re-attempted on failures.
     retry-wait-duration-ms: 1000 #Duration in milliseconds replicant should wait before performing then next retry of a
     ```

-    - Make sure the specified user has `CREATE TABLE` privilege on the catalogs/schemas into which replicated tables should be created.
-    - If you want Replicant to create catalogs/schemas for you on the target PostgresSQL system, then you also need to grant `CREATE DATABASE`/`CREATE SCHEMA` privileges to the user.
-    - If this user does not have `CREATE DATABASE` privilege, then create a database manually with name `io` and grant all privileges for it to the user specified here.
-Replicant uses this database for internal checkpointing and metadata management.

-        {{< hint "info" >}} The database/schema of your choice on a different instance of your choice name can be configured using the metadata config feature.
-For more information, see [Metadata Configuration](/docs/references/metadata-reference).{{< /hint >}}

-        {{< hint "info" >}} The `socket-timeout-s` parameter has been introduced in *v22.02.12.16* and isn't available in previous versions.{{< /hint >}}
+    {{< hint "warning" >}}
+  **Important:** Make sure that the `max_connections` in PostgreSQL is greater than the `max_connections` in the preceeding connection configuration file.
+    {{< /hint >}}

+    The `socket-timeout-s` parameter is only supported for versions 22.02.12.16 and newer.

 ## II.
 Configure mapper file (optional)
 If you want to define data mapping from source to your target PostgreSQL, specify the mapping rules in the mapper file.
 The following is a sample mapper configuration for a **MySQL-to-PostgreSQL** pipeline: